nim-lang/nimble/readme.markdown

 ### nimble tasks

-For a nimble package in current working directory, list the tasks which that package defines.
+For a nimble package in the current working directory, list the tasks which that package defines.
 This is only supported for packages utilising the new nimscript .nimble files.